HerreroRocher/builds/README.md

 # How to Open the Web App on Your PC

 1. **Download all relevant files:**
-   - In GitHub, download the infoboard repository.
+   - In GitHub, download the csv-reader repository.

 2. **Navigate to the Project Directory:**
-   - Open your terminal or command prompt.
+   - Open command prompt (PowerShell restricts running scripts for security reasons).
-   - Navigate to where you downloaded the infoboard folder.
+   - Navigate to where you downloaded the csv-reader folder.
 Execute:
      ```
-     cd /path/to/builds/infoboard
+     cd /path/to/builds/csv-reader
      ```

 3. **Install the `serve` Package:**